 The draft document with the amendments approved by the lower house will now be sent to the upper house, he said.

 If upper house lawmakers disagree on the approval of the amendments, the changes will be subject to a vote by parliament, he said.

-More than 70 people are known to have been charged with online defamation under the law according to the 2013 Telecommunications Research Group, which is documenting prosecutions under Article 66(d).
+More than 70 people are known to have been charged with online defamation under the law according to the 2013 Telecommunications Research Group, which is documenting prosecutions under Section 66(d).

 Second bail request rejected

 In a related development, three Myanmar journalists charged with violating a statute of the colonial-era Unlawful Associations Act, were denied bail on Friday for the second time at their fourth hearing.

 A court in the town of Thibaw in Myanmar’s northeastern Shan state rejected the request by Lawi Weng of the online journal The Irrawaddy and Aye Nai and Pyae Phone Aung of the Democratic Voice of Burma.